what does a prenup do what does a prenup do

 Prenups Predict Divorce

-Some believe having a prenup means expecting divorce.
+Some believe having a prenup means expecting a divorce.
 Instead, a prenup is a preventative measure, much like insurance.
 It prepares couples for potential future circumstances without implying an expectation of separation.
 By setting terms early, couples avoid conflict later if they do separate.

 Prenups Can’t Be Changed